la2050/archive/_organizations/anti-recidivism-coalition.md

 title: Anti-Recidivism Coalition
 uri: /organizations/anti-recidivism-coalition/
 challenge_url: 'http://maker.good.is/myla2050live2015/projects/reduceLArecidivism.html'
+extrapolated_project_ids:
+  - '5102017'
+project_titles_from_extrapolated_project_ids:
+  - Developing a Peer Mentorship Model in Juvenile Halls to Build a Healthier LA
 project_titles:
   - Developing a Peer Mentorship Model in Juvenile Halls to Build a Healthier LA
+project_titles_from_project_ids:
+  - Developing a Peer Mentorship Model in Juvenile Halls to Build a Healthier LA
+original_project_titles:
+  - Developing a Peer Mentorship Model in Juvenile Halls to Build a Healthier LA
+original_project_ids:
+  - '5102017'
 youtube_video_identifier: jxDLaDNSLjo

 ---